fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 - Using `@ts-check` and `@ts-nocheck` — page 341.
 - Using comments to provide types (JSDoc) — page 343.
 - Using type declaration files — page 344.
-- Describing NPM JS modules — page 347.
+- Describing NPM JS modules (or how to create local typings folder structure) — page 347.
+- Definitely typed delcarations — page 350.
+- Generating declaration files — page 354.

 This book can be bought [here](https://www.apress.com/gp/book/9781484270103).